RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

 watch -n2 'oc get pods -n openshift-cnv'
 ```

-> **NOTE**: It may take a few minutes for the pods to start up properly.
+> **NOTE**: It may take a few minutes for the pods to start up properly, and you may see a few pods in an error state along the way - this is just Kubernetes' reconciliation loop.
 Press **Ctrl+C** to exit the watch command.

 During this process you will see a lot of pods create and terminate, which will look something like the following depending on when you view it; it's always changing:

 <img src="img/deploy-cnv-watch.png"/>

 This will continue for some time, depending on your environment.

-You will know the process is complete when you can return to the top terminal and see that the operator installation has been successful by running the following command:
+You will know the process is complete when you can return (again, *Ctrl-C* to exit the watch command) to the top terminal and see that the operator installation has been successful by running the following command:

 ```execute-1
 oc get csv -n openshift-cnv
 ```

-You should see the output below:
+You should see the output below; if it still says "**Installing**" in "**PHASE**", then keep waiting and try again:

 ~~~bash
 NAME                                      DISPLAY                    VERSION   REPLACES                                  PHASE